kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   to them, and not expect it would blow up at some point.
 Really bad.
   It gave me a great reason to leave the community, though.
 That worked out perfectly!
 - That's my Catholic (actually Anglican :)) upbringing for you.
 Seeing the best in people.
+  My brother had a talk to me the other day and told me that this is a weakness we have, and that some people really are just not nice people.
+It's something I have to remember going forward.
+Having an engineer's mind means I always want to fix things!

 ## Moving forward